fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 Liveness and health probes are essential for checking the health of the application, and metrics endpoints are necessary for monitoring its performance.
-However, these endpoints don't contribute to the overall latency of the service, and if included in latency calculations, they may cause requests to be rejected, leading to unnecessary pod restarts.
+However, these endpoints do not contribute to the overall latency of the service, and if included in latency calculations, they might cause requests to be rejected, leading to unnecessary pod restarts.

 To prevent these issues, traffic to these endpoints can be filtered out by matching expressions.
 In the example below, flows with `http.target` starting